jmcdani/giab-chrXY-benchmark/docs/README_chrXY-smVar_Benchmark.md

-To create a small variant benchmark for SNVs and small indels less than 50 bp in size, we align the T2T assembly of HG002’s X and Y to GRCh38 and call variants with [dipcall](https://github.com/lh3/dipcall) that was developed during the course of the syndip effort.8 We then exclude regions where assembly-based small variant calling is unreliable and/or benchmarking tools are unreliable
+To create a small variant benchmark for SNVs and small indels less than 50 bp in size, we align the T2T assembly of HG002’s X and Y to GRCh38 and call variants with [dipcall](https://github.com/lh3/dipcall) that was developed during the course of the syndip effort.
+We then exclude regions where assembly-based small variant calling is unreliable and/or benchmarking tools are unreliable.

 NIST Data Use Policy
 --------------------------------------------------------------------------------